 - 1. What has the team considered? - 2.
 How are they going to manage the new schedule? - 3.
-Does Mike agree with the suggestion of Rosie? why or why not? - 4.
+Does Mike agree with the suggestion of Rosie?
+Why or why not? - 4.
 What is Carl's other option? - 5.
-Which suggestion do you think is better, employ new staff or automating the process? - 6.
-How useful is brainstorming in your job?
-What was the last topic you brainstormed at work?
-What was the result?
+Which suggestion do you think is better, employing new staff or automating the process?